BhumiGopani/demo-automation/README.md

 3. `robot -d results tests/`
 - We are using `ppodgorsek/robot-framework:latest` image for running the tests, we can configure all the options to run the tests in run-in-docker.sh file in frontend directory.
 - All the test results can be seen under `results` directory after execution finishes.
 - All the configurations settings can be modified from any of the .sh file like browser.
-Test Suites is wokring for following browsers:
+Test Suites is working for following browsers:
 1. headlesschrome
 2. chrome
 3. firefox